agabor/docs/_includes/android/users.md

 The flow for password reset is as follows:

 1. User requests that their password be reset by typing in their email.
-2. Parse sends an email to their address, with a special password reset link.
+2. MSG sends an email to their address, with a special password reset link.
-3. User clicks on the reset link, and is directed to a special Parse page that will allow them type in a new password.
+3. User clicks on the reset link, and is directed to a special MSG page that will allow them type in a new password.
 4. User types in a new password.
 Their password has now been reset to a value they specify.

-Note that the messaging in this flow will reference your app by the name that you specified when you created this app on Parse.
+Note that the messaging in this flow will reference your app by the name that you specified when you created this app on MSG.

 ## Querying